pmuens/awesome-serverless/README.md

 - [Serverless optimizer plugin](https://github.com/asprouse/serverless-optimizer-plugin) - Fork of the optimizer plugin which uses Webpack
 - [JSHint](https://github.com/joostfarla/serverless-jshint-plugin) - Detect errors and potential problems in your Lambda functions
 - [Webpack](https://github.com/asprouse/serverless-webpack-plugin) - Use Webpack to optimize your Serverless Node.js Functions
+- [Runtime Babel](https://github.com/serverless/serverless-runtime-babel) - Babel runtime for the Serverless framework (so that ES6 and ES7 syntax can be used)

 ## Modules